Clifford L. Linedecker

-Clifford Linedecker is an American investigative journalist and author of true crime books.
+Clifford L. Linedecker is an American investigative journalist and author of true crime books.

-Biography
+Early life

 Linedecker was born in Plymouth, Indiana, and graduated from Plymouth High School in 1950.
-He wrote for the high school paper.
-He joined the Navy in 1952, and found himself stationed on a small island where some officers decided to address a problem with low morale by assigning Linedecker and four other men to start a newspaper.
+He wrote for the high school newspaper.
+He joined the U.S. Navy in 1952, and was stationed on a small island.
+Some officers decided to address the low morale by assigning him and four other men to start a newspaper.

-Linedecker met and married Yang Soon (Junko) Ri in 1957, while stationed in Yokohama, Japan.
+While stationed in Yokohama, Japan, Linedecker met Yang Soon (Junko) Ri.
+They were married in 1957.